ml-jku/hopfield-layers/index.md

 - **Static patterns** for fixed pattern search
 - **Pattern normalization** to control the fixed point dynamics by norm and shift of the patterns

-A sketch of the new Hopfield layer is provided below.
+A sketch of the new Hopfield layers is provided below.

 {:refdef: style="text-align: center;"}
 ![not found](/assets/hopf_layer.png){:width="500px"}
 {: refdef}

 Next, we introduce the underlying mechanisms of the implementation.
-Based on these underlying mechanisms, we give two examples on how to use the new Hopfield layer and how to utilize the principles of modern Hopfield Networks.
+Based on these underlying mechanisms, we give three examples on how to use the new Hopfield layers and how to utilize the principles of modern Hopfield Networks.

-### Hopfield Layer
+### Hopfield

 In its most general form, the result patterns $$\boldsymbol{Z}$$ are a function of raw stored patterns $$\boldsymbol{Y}$$, raw state patterns $$\boldsymbol{R}$$, and projection matrices $$\boldsymbol{W}_Q$$, $$\boldsymbol{W}_K$$, $$\boldsymbol{W}_V$$: